wwldavid/Phase-4-Security-Testing-/README.md

 2. npm audit --json > audit-frontend-before.json
 3. npm audit
    found 0 vulnerabilities

+## Lessons Learned from the Audit Process

+    Running npm audit helped identify a high-severity vulnerability in the multer package used by the Express backend related to denial of service via malformed requests.
+    Upgrading multer from version 1.4.4-lts.1 to 2.0.2 fixed this vulnerability, showing the importance of keeping dependencies up to date.

 ## NMAP Test (nmap --version / brew install nmap)